-The HSE recommends that the minimum safe distance between brick built, unmounded buildings containing 300-400 kg of HT1 category explosives and inhabited buildings, public traffic routes and public spaces is 320m (Reference 8).
+The HSE recommends that the minimum safe distance between steel clad, unmounded buildings containing 300-400 kg of HT1 category explosives, Reference 8, page 37, as 83m for inhabited buildings and 41.5 (half 83) m for public traffic routes and public spaces.

-Considering the pessimism in the above calculation, an explosion from the steam drum will not threaten the nuclear safety implicated buildings of the Dockyard (which are all greater than 320m from the proposed EfW plant) or ships at 14 Wharf (the minimum distance from 14 Wharf to the proposed EfW plant is 320m.
-Note the distance from the steam drum to the 14 Wharf will be greater than 320m).
+Considering the pessimism in the above calculation, an explosion from the steam drum will not threaten the nuclear safety implicated buildings of the Dockyard (which are all greater than 83m from the proposed EfW plant) or ships at 14 Wharf (the minimum distance from 14 Wharf to the proposed EfW plant is 320m.
+Note the distance from the steam drum to the 14 Wharf is significantly greater than 83m).